falco-gg/unreal-coding-conventions/README.md

 2.3. __DO__ define classes with the following structure:

+* public constants
+* public static methods
 * constructors
 * destructor
-* public `override` functions (e.g. `BeginPlay`, `Tick`, `GetLifetimeReplicatedProps`)
-* public functions
-* public event handlers
+* public methods (try to keep virtual methods, event handlers and regular functions groups together in their own section)
-  * `virtual void Notify...` functions
-  * `UFUNCTION(BlueprintImplementableEvent) void Receive...` functions
-  * `UPROPERTY(BlueprintAssignable)` delegate properties
 * operators
-* public constants
 * public `UPROPERTY`s
-* protected `override` functions
-* protected functions
+* public fields
 * protected constants
+* protected methods (same consideration as public ones: try to separate virtual from non-virtual ones)
 * protected fields
+* private constants
 * private functions
-* private constants
 * private fields

-Within each of these groups, order members by name or logical groups.
+Within each of these groups, order members by logical groups when appropriate.

 2.4. __DO NOT__ cover more than a single feature in each file.
-Don't define more than one public type per file.
+Don't define more than one public type per file

-2.5. __DO__ leave a blank line at the end of the file to play nice with gcc.

 ## 3. Includes

 3.1. __DO NOT__ include unused headers.
 This will generally help reduce the compilation time, especially for developers when just one header has been modified.
 It may also avoid errors that can be caused by conflicts between headers.
-If an object in the class is only used by pointer or by reference, it is not required to include the header for that object.
-Instead, just add a forward declaration before the class.
+If an object in the class is only used by pointer or by reference, avoid `include`ing it and just add a forward declaration before the class.

 3.2. __DO NOT__ rely on a header that is included indirectly by another header you include.